 "That the trial of your faith, being much more precious than gold that perishes, though it be tried with fire, might be found unto praise and honour and glory at the appearing of Jesus Christ."
 [1 Peter 1:7.]

+Therefore, with praise on our lips we will patiently wait for our healing.
 We will not doubt though all our ships, "or hopes," come home with broken sails.
-We know Whom we have believed and we are persuaded that He is able to keep that which we have committed unto Him until that day.
+We know Whom we have believed and we are persuaded that He is able to keep that which we have committed unto Him until that day, in His time.
 [2 Timothy 1:12.]

-God bless each one as we cling to Him and that old rugged cross.
+All we need to do is to cling unto Jesus and that old rugged cross.
 The symbol of Christianity is a cross, a symbol of suffering.
-We need to embrace the cross and grow through it.
-Jesus said, “If any man will come after me, let him deny himself, and take up his cross and follow Me.”
-[Matthew 16:24.]
-Whether or not we are healed or rescued, whatever happens, let it be a testimony to the love of our wonderful God and Saviour.
-Let us trust Him through it all, and in everything give thanks for this is the will of God in Christ Jesus concerning each one of us!
+We need to embrace the cross and grow through our suffering.
+Jesus said, “If any man will come after me, let him deny himself, and take up his cross daily and follow Me.”
+[Luke 9:23] Whether or not we are healed or rescued, whatever happens, let it be a testimony to the love of our wonderful God and Saviour.
+Let us trust Him through it all.
+Let us in everything give thanks, even in our sicknesses and afflictions, for this is the will of God in Christ Jesus concerning each and everyone of us!
 [1 Thessalonians 5:18.]
-"But let it rather be healed."
+In God's time and in His way, "let it rather be healed."
 [Hebrews 12:13.]

-May He help us to keep on keeping on in all we do and say, as we wait for that healing or answer to prayer.
-God is on the throne and prayer changes things!
+May He help each one of us to keep on keeping on in all we do and say, as we wait for that healing or answer to prayer.
+"Though it tarry, wait for it; because it will surely come."
+[Habakkuk 2:3b] God is still on the throne and prayer changes things!

 0 Comments: